-I knew that I needed to stop playing the victim, but getting out of the devastating psychological complex was an arduous journey for me.
-I had learned this mentality from childhood, and because it was so deep-seeded, I simply had no idea that there was any other way to think.
+I knew that I needed to stop playing the victim.
+But getting out of the devastating psychological complex was an arduous journey for me.
+I had learned this mentality from childhood, and because it was so deep-seated, I simply had no idea that there was any other way to think.

 It was automatic for me to assume everyone was ill-intentioned, and I was taught from a very young age never to trust anyone.
 I figured I was cursed with bad luck, and that I would never amount to anything.
 None of this was my fault, though.

 As you can see, the thought process of a victim is toxic.
 I realize now that I was doing everything that I could to avoid taking responsibility for my own life.
+In addition, I was doing everything that I could to avoid facing challenging situations.
 These were all things I could control, but it was easier to take the victim stance and not assume any responsibility for my bleak future.

 Unfortunately, a lot of people have this victim complex and don’t even know it.
 They truly think that everyone else is at fault for their misfortunes, and they have a hard time moving forward in their lives because they are stuck dwelling about events in the past.

 This was me for the longest time, which is why I am writing this article.
 I know how difficult it is to climb beyond that wall and I want everyone to know they aren’t alone, and you can get through this.
 It’s time to defeat the victim syndrome once and for all.

 How to Know if You are Engaging in Self-Victimization

 You are thinking like a victim if you are letting something outside of yourself determine how you feel.
 Or if you try to get sympathy from others and often have a “poor me” attitude, or if you tend to blame others instead of taking responsibility for your actions.